b0bst3r/BTM/README.md

 Better with Mods makes everything much much harder, ores smelt to nuggets, dusts smelt to nuggets until you reach mid to end game, so mine hard and reap the rewards.

-Dont' get despondant if you don't reach end game in a day or 3, the idea of the pack is to stretch out end game without modifying a lot of recipes to make you grind (Better with mods does that for you :))
+Don't get despondent if you don't reach end game in a day or 3, the idea of the pack is to stretch out end game without modifying a lot of recipes to make you grind (Better with mods does that for you :))

 And before you ask, Draconic ores only spawn in Futurepack dimensions, so to get to draconic you literally have to finish Futurepack.